About the Agency

 The Defense Contract Management Agency is, first and foremost, a product delivery organization.
 Our nation's warfighters expect our defense industry to produce and deliver the equipment they need to fight, survive and win.
 DCMA's integrated team of acquisition and support professionals makes this happen.

-The agency provides contract administration services for the Defense Department, other federal organizations and international partners, and is an essential part of the acquisition process from pre-award to sustainment.
-More than 10,000 employees, mostly civilians, work at offices and contractor facilities around the world, divided among three continental U.S. commands, one international command and other specialized offices.
+The agency provides contract administration services for the War Department, other federal organizations and international partners, and is an essential part of the acquisition process from pre-award to sustainment.
+Just over 9,800 employees, mostly civilians, work at offices and contractor facilities around the world, divided among five operational commands, enabling offices, and the agency's Fort Lee, Virginia, headquarters.

 Every business day, DCMA receives nearly 1,000 new contracts and authorizes more than $1 billion in payments to contractors.
 Most importantly, every day our team delivers more than a million and a half items — from fighter jets to fasteners — to our warfighters.